Bantz J. Craddock

-Bantz John Craddock (born August 24, 1949) is a former United States Army general.
-His last military assignment was as Commander, United States European Command and NATO's Supreme Allied Commander Europe from December 2006 to June 30, 2009.
-He also served as Commander, United States Southern Command from November 9, 2004 to December 2006.
-After his retirement in 2009, he was hired by MPRI, Inc. (sometimes called Military Professional Resources, Inc.) to serve as its chief executive.
+Bantz John Craddock (born 24 August 1949) is a former United States Army general.
+His last military assignment was as Commander, United States European Command and NATO's Supreme Allied Commander Europe from December 2006 to 30 June 2009.
+He also served as Commander, United States Southern Command from 9 November 2004 to December 2006.
+After his retirement in 2009, he became chief executive of Military Professional Resources, Inc. (MPRI).

 Early life and education

 Craddock was raised in Doddridge County, West Virginia.
 He graduated from Doddridge County High School in 1967.